Breast Cancer and You

 - Digital mammograms at four convenient locations;

-- The only dedicated breast health center in central Iowa – Katzmann Breast Center;
+- The first dedicated breast health center in central Iowa – Katzmann Breast Center;

-- Iowa’s only CyberKnife® radiosurgery center – delivers radiation to difficult-to-target areas of the body, treating many inoperable tumors with no anesthesia or recovery time necessary;
+- Iowa’s only CyberKnife® radiosurgery center – delivering radiation to difficult-to-target areas of the body, treating many inoperable tumors with no anesthesia or recovery time necessary;

 - Nutritional counseling and support, with one of Des Moines’ only certified oncology dietitian; and